mapmeld/majurojs/README.md

 <strong>Customization</strong>: Put your buildings data into mybuild.geojson.

+## Fisheye Map

+The fisheye map visualization wraps buildings around the center of the map based on logarithmic distance.
+It will be set up at <em>USERNAME.github.com/majurojs/logarithmic</em> after you fork this repo.

+<strong>Customization</strong>: Put your buildings data into mybuild.geojson, and add ?center=LATITUDE,LONGITUDE to the end of the URL to change the center of the map.

 # Direct API

 Send a direct request for buildings in KML or GeoJSON format by sending an array of [lng, lat] coordinates in a URL: